wwagner4/vsoc/machinelearning-2017/create-data/src/main/doc/random-pos-001/index.md

 Steps

-* clone the vsoc repository. call 'git clone https://github.com/wwagner4/vsoc.git'
+* clone the vsoc repository. call 'git clone https://github.com/wwagner4/vsoc.git' to get the latests source code
-* change to the directory vsoc/vsoc-2007/ and call 'mvn install'
+* change to the directory vsoc/vsoc-2007/ and call 'mvn install' to compile the old java code that is needed to create new data
-* change to the directory vsoc/machinelearning-2017/ and call 'sbt ";project create_data;runMain playerpos.PlayerposCreateDataMain"'
+* change to the directory vsoc/machinelearning-2017/ and call 'sbt ";project create_data;runMain playerpos.PlayerposCreateDataMain"' to create new datasets